 I mean, this is the problem.

-This is this is the bare end isn't working.
+This is the bare minimum.

 This is the bare minimum for me.